chunglim/foolmath/README.md

 Oops! engineers also say that!<br><br>

-We have seen several fool proofs, let's see sane proofs.
+We have seen several fool proofs, let's see valid proofs.

 ### **How much is $i^i$?**